Marvin Agustin: Career

-At age 16, Agustin was working at the Tia Maria bar-restaurant when he was scouted by ABS-CBN’s Talent Center (now Star Magic).
-He initially declined the offer, preferring to balance his studies with work, but eventually accepted and made his television debut in the teen drama series Gimik (1996), where he was first paired with Jolina Magdangal, forming one of the era’s most popular love teams.
+At age 16, Agustin was working at the Tia Maria bar-restaurant when he was scouted by ABS-CBN's Talent Center (now Star Magic).
+He initially declined the offer, preferring to balance his studies with work, but eventually accepted and made his television debut in the teen drama series Gimik (1996), where he was first paired with Jolina Magdangal, forming one of the era's most popular love teams.

-Following his television debut, Agustin appeared in a series of projects, including soap opera Esperanza (1997-1999) and Sa Sandaling Kailangan Mo Ako (1998).
+Following his television debut, Agustin appeared in a series of projects, including soap opera Esperanza (1997–1999) and Sa Sandaling Kailangan Mo Ako (1998).
 He reunited with Magdangal in the romantic-comedy series Labs Ko Si Babe (1999–2000), regarded as the Philippines’ first romantic-comedy television series.

 Agustin also starred in a series of films, including Tanging Yaman (2000) and Dekada '70 (2002), earning recognition for his versatility in both drama and comedy roles.

 After Labs Ko Si Babe ended in 2000, Agustin became part of the trio Whattamen with his close friends Dominic Ochoa and Rico Yan.
 The trio served as replacement hosts for Willie Revillame on the noontime show Magandang Tanghali Bayan from 2001 to 2003.
-In 2001, they also starred in the sitcom Whattamen, which ran until 2004, even after Yan’s death in 2002.
+In 2001, they also starred in the sitcom Whattamen, which ran until 2004, even after Yan's death in 2002.

 Agustin received his first film acting award, Best Actor— for his role as Lemuel in the horror‑thriller Kutob at the 31st Metro Manila Film Festival.

-In 2006, Agustin transferred to GMA Network and reunited with Magdangal in the series I Luv NY.
+In 2005, Agustin transferred to GMA Network and reunited with Magdangal in the hosts of Bubble Gang Jr. and the series I Luv NY.
 In 2007, he became an exclusive talent to the network and took on his first antagonist role in the action series Asian Treasures.
 After his role in Marimar (2007) as the antagonist Rodolfo Sta.
 Ginez, Agustin portrayed the hunchback Gabriel in Mga Mata ni Anghelita (2007).
 He later joined the cast of Babangon Ako’t Dudurugin Kita (2008) as an antagonist and subsequently appeared as one of the villains in LaLola (2009).

 Agustin also hosted the musical‑variety show SOP Rules and the youth‑oriented drama anthology Dear Friend on GMA Network.
 He also hosted the comedy informative show, Outrageous & Courageous.
 Agustin was also part of the drama mini‑series SRO Cinemaserye: Ganti Ng Puso (2009) as Jacob Manansala.

 In 2009, Agustin starred in the romantic-comedy series Adik Sa'Yo alongside Magdangal.
-He later appeared as Lando in the drama mini-series Tinik Sa Dibdib (2009-2010).
-He also played the villainous Lizardo in the children’s action‑fantasy show Panday Kids.
+He later appeared as Lando in the drama mini-series Tinik Sa Dibdib (2009–2010).
+He also played the villainous Lizardo in the children's action‑fantasy show Panday Kids.
 Among his hosting credits, he was formerly a co‑host of the variety show Party Pilipinas.
 Agustin also appeared in the television series, Pilyang Kerubin and Beauty Queen.
 Later that year, he portrayed the role of Anton Marco in the drama series, Iglot.

-In 2012, Agustin transferred signed a two-year contract with TV5.
+In 2012, Agustin transferred signed a two-year contract with TV5's talent agency arm Talent5 (now Star Worx).